 And now the tale to end this series on a happy note:

-From the outset, we want to make very clear that we endorse the concept of importing furniture, and we have engaged with companies from countries such as China for certain projects where quantity is required.
+From the outset, we want to make very clear that we endorse the concept of importing furniture, and we have previously engaged with companies from countries such as China for certain projects where quantity is required.

-We recently did a $250,000.00 job for a church and made solid oak church seating for 400 parishioners.
+We recently did a large custom furniture job for a church and made solid oak church seating for 400 parishioners.
 We used a reputable local importer, but we also flew one of our craftsmen to the factory in China with a scale model (prototype) to meet and talk with the manufacturers, and we then flew back three weeks later to approve quality and process.
 The whole project was a massive success, and we’d do it again tomorrow if the need arose.

 There are a couple of important things to be mindful of.
 First, reputable Australian firms that import furniture made offshore do spend the time and money to ensure quality standards are met.
 But some less known or on-line companies do not.
 Second, while they may look great in the pictures, often the products (once received) are way below par – not what you ordered or simply unsafe.